This article includes the following:

 - Resizing and zooming the audio track

-- Editing Audio
+- Audio clips and fades

 - Cutting, copying, and pasting audio